Can I Afford to Go Abroad?

 Students can often apply their existing financial aid when they go abroad.
 You may even be eligible for additional UC funding to help with travel costs.
 Learn more about applying your existing financial aid to going abroad.

-Search for scholarships using the Scholarship Search tool developed and maintained by the UC Financial Aid office.
+Search for scholarships in a scholarships database maintained by the UC Financial Aid office.

-The University of Cincinnati’s division of Experience-Based Learning and Career Education (ELCE) has funds available for students in certain ELCE international programs.
+The University of Cincinnati’s College of Cooperative Education and Professional Studies has funds available for students in certain international programs we manage.

 Freeman Foundation Scholarship